 Local health officials emphasize that beaches remain open.
-However, residents and visitors are urged not to wade, swim or engage in water recreation at Venice Fishing Pier Beach until the advisory is lifted.
-In addition, you should not eat shellfish such as crabs and shrimp collected in the immediate area of Venice Fishing Pier Beach.
+However, residents and visitors are urged not to wade, swim or engage in water recreation at North Lido, Siesta, Venice Fishing Pier Beach(es) until the advisory is lifted.
+In addition, you should not eat shellfish such as crabs and shrimp collected in the immediate area of North Lido, Siesta and Venice Fishing Pier Beach(es).
 However, it is safe to fish and eat fin-fish from these waters.

-"Our coastline of over 30 miles of world-class beaches is a wonderful asset to our community," says Virginia Haley, president of Visit Sarasota County.
+"Our coastline of over 30 miles of world-class beaches is a wonderful asset to our community." says Virginia Haley, president of Visit Sarasota County.
 "Let's work together to help preserve this amenity."